Mesothelioma

 palliative procedures + supportive care

-Therapeutic thoracentesis and pleurodesis may provide symptomatic relief.
+Therapeutic thoracentesis, pleurodesis, palliative radiotherapy (RT), and multi-component interventions may be offered to provide symptomatic relief.

 https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD010529.pub3/full